-When Encryption is set to WEP on the Security page for the WLAN profile, you will be able to configure WEP key length, WEP key index, and WEP key source.
-Other settings will be displayed depending on how WEP key source is configured.
+When Encryption is set to WEP on the Security page for the WLAN profile, you will configure WEP key length, WEP key index, and WEP key source.
+It will display other settings, depending on how WEP key source is configured.